inspec/inspec/docs/inputs.md

 ### Using inputs with Profile inheritance

-When your profile relies on another profile using the `depends` key in the metadata file, you can set (that is, override) the value of the input in the dependent profile by including the `profile` option and naming the dependent profile.
+When your profile relies on another profile using the `depends` key in the metadata file, you can set — that is, override — the value of the input in the dependent profile by including the `profile` option and naming the dependent profile.

 ```yaml